drewhearin/beautiful-jekyll/_posts/2017-04-14-a-rant-on-job-applications.md

 ---
 layout: post
-title: A Rant on Job Applications
+title: A Small Rant on Job Applications
 subtitle: Here we go again
 ---